Peter Baldrachi: Recording history

 After releasing five singles and a compilation EP from 2015 to 2019, Baldrachi released his latest album, Slow Recovery in May of 2020.
 The album features performances from Gary Rand, Duke Levine (Bonnie Raitt, Mary Chapin Carpenter, Peter Wolf), Dave Mattacks (Fairport Convention, Paul McCartney), Brad Hallen (Susan Tedeschi, Aimee Mann, Roomful of Blues), Ingrid Gerdes, Dana Flood, and Milt Reder (Four Piece Suit, Barrence Whitfield & The Savages) among many other Boston musicians.
 The album received positive reviews with The Big Takeover calling it "his most affecting work to date" and Power Pop Station describing it as "brilliant and beautiful."
 The title track was released as a single in January 2020.

-Nothing's Promised was released in March of 2025.
+Nothing's Promised was released in March 2025.
 The album was once again recorded by Craig Welsch at Rear Window Studios, mixed by Benny Grotto at Mad Oak Studios, and mastered by Joe Lambert at Joe Lambert Mastering.
 The album was well received with The Big Takeover saying “His old power-pop/guitar rock dexterity still comes a cropper on the LP’s bookends, the opening “Hard to Believe” and closing, 2024 single “Tomorrow,” plus the middle helping of the fuller-Replacements-esque (/Successful Failures-like) “Sometimes I Just Gotta Get Away,” while his songwriting skills remain stalwart.
 These days he does it all, with gusto."
 Additionally, Poprock Record states, "Baldrachi is back and as promising as ever," while Power Popaholic rates it "highly recommended, 8/10."The album features Peter Baldrachi on drums, vocals and percussion, Mike Hermans on guitar, and David Becker on bass.
 Other guests include Justin Lopes and Zack Brines on keyboards, percussionist Jay Stanley, Billy Cross (Bob Dylan, Robert Gordon, Link Wray) on guitar, Kevin Barry (Rosanne Cash, Jackson Browne, Peter Wolf) on lap steel, vocalists Ingrid Gerdes and Sonya Rae Taylor, and guitarist Van Gordon Martin (Dub Apocalypse, John Brown's Body).
 The first single, “Sometimes I Just Gotta Get Away,” was released on October 18, 2024.
 A second single, “Tomorrow,” was released on December 13, 2024.